aboodcr7/pdsnd_github/README.md

 In this project, you'll use Python to investigate data on bike share systems in three major American cities: Chicago, New York City, and Washington.

 ### Files used
-1- chicago.csv
-2- new_york_city.csv
-3- washington.csv
+chicago.csv, new_york_city.csv, washington.csv

 ### Credits
 It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted...
+Add links to any repo that inspired you or blogposts you consulted.